 Dynamic lockdown is the ability to quickly restrict access and egress to a site or building (or part of) through physical measures in response to a threat.
 That threat can be either external or internal.
 The aim of lockdown is to prevent people moving into danger areas and preventing or stalling the attackers accessing a site (or part of a site).

-If an attack occurs the ability to frustrate and delay the attacker, and reduce the number of potential casualties, can be greatly increased through dynamic lockdown.
+If an attack occurs the ability to frustrate and delay the attacker and reduce the number of potential casualties, can be greatly increased through the dynamic lockdown.